immersve/immersve-docs/docs/guides/card-funding.md

 The [get spending prerequisites](/api-reference/get-spending-prerequisites) endpoint returns an array of both regulatory and smart contract prerequisite transactions.
 Each object in the array has `type` and `params`.
-Type `smart_contract_write` means that this action is about interaction with the smart contract. `params` contains all the details required to perform this interaction.
+Type `"smart_contract_write"` means that this action is about interaction with the smart contract. `params` contains all the details required to perform this interaction.

 <details>
 <summary>Code snippet (using ethers.js)</summary>